11 Innovative Talent Attraction Strategies: How to Secure Top Talent

 Complex applications deter top talent.
 Candidates expect fast, simple, and transparent processes.

-Actions for Streamlined Applications:
+Actions for streamlined applications

 • Enable one-click applications through LinkedIn or Xing.